TomatenKuchenDEV/docs/docs/nitroverify.md

 ---
 title: Nitro verification
-description: TomatenKuchen is a multipurpose Discord bot with a lot of features.
-Grant your members with Discord Nitro a special role.
+description: Grant your members with Discord Nitro a special role.
 ---

 Using this feature members can be assigned a role if they have Discord Nitro (including basic) when running the command.